 While litigation funding presents compelling opportunities, it’s essential to consider the potential drawbacks.

-Here are some of the key cons associated with investing in litigation funding:
+Here are some of the key cons associated with invest in litigation funding:

 Uncertain Outcomes: